Please ensure Javascript is enabled for purposes of website accessibility

 Range

-Returns a collection of stored values as determined by a startIndex and count.
-Additional optional parameters specify the direction of the range, how to handle events near or at the start index, whether to skip a certain number of events at the start of the range, and how to filter the data.
+Returns a collection of stored data points as determined by a startIndex and count.
+Additional optional parameters specify the direction of the range, how to handle data points near or at the start index, whether to skip a certain number of data points at the start of the range, and how to filter the data.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/{streamId}/Data?startIndex={startIndex}&count={count}[&skip={skip}&reversed={reversed}&boundaryType={boundaryType}&filter={filter}]